 - In X-Statix, Vivisector's father insists that the fact that Myles is his son is "a matter of opinion".
 Why?
 Simple - Vivisector is a gay mutant.
 Joining the X-Force was evidently the last straw, because by becoming a celebrity daddy couldn't pretend he didn't exist anymore.

-- Supporting character Lacuna actively tries to get this reaction from her parents after discovering she's a mutant.
+- Played for Laughs by supporting character Lacuna, who actively tries to get this reaction from her parents after discovering she's a mutant.
 When they accept her mutation with open arms, she tries to join the X-Force... and they're supportive of that, as well.
 Finally, she becomes a talk show host, squandering her incredible gift by chatting up celebrities.
 All she ever wanted was for her parents to be disappointed in her.
 Because how else do you know you're doing the right thing?

 - Eddie Brock's father Carl blamed him for his beloved wife's death in childbirth.
 While Eddie did his best to impress his father by becoming a successful journalist, Carl seized upon the Sin Eater incident as an excuse to disown him.

 - In Magneto Rex, Quicksilver is captured by a rival faction and Rogue asks Magneto to organize a rescue.
 Magneto flatly tells her that since Pietro keeps refusing to join him in ruling by his side, he has no son.